Enforceability of Termination Clauses in Ontario: What’s Changed in 2025?

 If your current or potential employer asks you to submit to a criminal record check or any other background check and you have any questions or concerns, or if you believe you have been denied a job based on information about your past, it is best to consult with a knowledgeable employment lawyer.

-At Sultan Lawyers in Toronto, our team of exceptional employment lawyers can provide you with guidance and clarification around your rights at work, including background checks and other information an employer may be requesting.
+At Sultan Lawyers in Toronto, our team of exceptional employment lawyers Toronto can provide you with guidance and clarification around your rights at work, including background checks and other information an employer may be requesting.
 With our help you can understand where you stand, your rights and how to best protect yourself.

 In Canada, there are various types of records that an employer can request an employee to provide.
 These include: